Absolomjr/software-construction-mobile-app/README.md

   Part C: Change and Maintainability

-Chosen Change Scenario: Add Mobile Payments in Uganda This involves integrating local mobile money systems (e.g., MTN MoMo, Airtel Money) for in-app purchases, shopping, or tipping creators.
+Chosen Change Scenario: Add Mobile Payments in Uganda This involves integrating local mobile money systems (e.g., MTN MoMo, Airtel Money) for in app purchases, shopping, or tipping creators.

 - Which parts of the app would need changes?
 UI: Add payment buttons in shopping/stories/reels.
 Business Logic: Integrate with Ugandan payment APIs.
 Network/APIs: New endpoints for transactions.
 Data Storage: Secure storage for payment details.